emilk/eframe_template/README.md

 * `index.html`: A few lines of HTML, CSS and JS that loads your app. **You need to edit this** (once) to replace `egui_template` with the name of your crate!
 * `your_crate_bg.wasm`: What the Rust code compiles to.
 * `your_crate.js`: Auto-generated binding between Rust and JS.

+You can test the template app at <https://emilk.github.io/egui_template/>.

 ## Updating Egui